TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 ·Removed underscores from UltraAmplified WorldType's descriptive text.

     Structures:
+·Optimized Cave Cavities to speed up world generation slightly.
+·Roughed up Cave Cavity ceiling to make it look more natural.
-·Optimized Cave Cavities to speed up world generation slightly ·Fixed bug where setting the Elytra in ships in End Cities would cause Minecraft to become unresponsive and hang forever.
+·Fixed bug where setting the Elytra in ships in End Cities would cause Minecraft to become unresponsive and hang forever.